tehoro/ibf/README.md

 ------------
  - Reads a TOML configuration file (locations, areas, output folder, model choices).
 - Pulls the latest model data from Open-Meteo (ensemble or deterministic).
-- Optionally adds alerts (OpenWeatherMap) and impact context (LLM search).
+- Optionally adds alerts (MetService for NZ, NWS for USA, OpenWeatherMap elsewhere) and impact context (LLM search).
 - Uses an LLM to write plain-language forecasts (plus optional translations).
 - Publishes simple HTML pages that can be viewed locally or hosted on a web server.